dcelaj/exercise-game-builder/README.md

     - You'd only be altering this if you wanted to add a new type of exercise to detect - not suggested for beginners.
 - **helpers.py**, this file contains the code for the other aspects of the game, mainly the animations and dialogue.
 You might be adding some stuff here too if you wanna make custom animations.
     - It also contains the signal handler function, which is needed for the different threads to safely interact with the QT GUI.
-- **enumoptions.py** contains some enums for more readable options AND ALSO FILE PATHS. **EVERYONE WILL NEED TO CHANGE THIS FOR IT TO WORK, UNTIL I IMPLEMENT THE RELATIVE FILE PATHS.**
+- **enumoptions.py** contains some enums for more readable options and also file path stuff.

 ## Credits

 In addition to all the packages and technologies which made this project possible, I'd like to credit some material which I used as reference along the way - particularly [PythonGUIs.com's PySide 6 tutorials](https://www.pythonguis.com/pyside6-tutorial/).
 I also referenced github user [bsdnoobz's code](https://gist.github.com/bsdnoobz/8464000) on reading a camera feed with PySide and [Boris Runa's post](https://forum.qt.io/topic/132670/capture-opencv-video-and-present-it-on-qvideowidget) on the Qt forums on doing the same with PyQt.

-While I didn't directly reference any code from these, [William Sokol's head tracking project](https://github.com/williamsokol/HeadTrackingInGodotHTML5) sparked the initial project idea, and [Nicholas Renotte has a similar MediaPipe project](https://github.com/nicknochnack/MediaPipePoseEstimation) to my program (although his code is outdated for the current mediapipe version).
+While I didn't directly reference any code from these, [William Sokol's head tracking project](https://github.com/williamsokol/HeadTrackingInGodotHTML5) sparked the initial project idea, and [Nicholas Renotte has a similar MediaPipe project](https://github.com/nicknochnack/MediaPipePoseEstimation) to my program (although his code is outdated for the current mediapipe version, his video had some pretty valuble insight that MediaPipe's documentation lacks).

 </br>
 <hr>